The Private Wealth & Private Client Review: Russia

 One of the advantages of the Russian tax system is the flat and low tax rate for personal taxation.

 There are a lot of individuals with significant wealth; however, most of them have taken the international route for investing.
 For example, they establish entities in Russia and also worldwide, opening bank accounts for investing both in Russia and worldwide.

 An individual is considered a Russian tax resident if he or she spends 183 days or more during 12 months (calendar year) in Russia; and a Russian tax non-resident if the period of staying in Russia is less than 183 days.

 Based on the general rule that Russian tax residents are taxable on their worldwide income, Russian tax non-residents are taxable on their Russian-sourced income only.

-In the Russian Federation, the Personal Income Tax (PIT) rate is a tax imposed on various income sources, such as:
+In the Russian Federation, personal income tax (PIT) is a tax imposed on various income sources, such as:

-- income of financial assets, such as dividend and interest income, capital gain;
+- income from financial assets, such as dividend and interest income, capital gains;

-- income from realisation of property (movable and immovable);
+- income from the realisation of property (movable and immovable);

 - rental income;

 - material benefit: income on low-rate loans;